considrew/mungbeans/below-the-line/content/deep-dives/trade-desk-deep-value-or-value-trap.md

 | Analyst consensus target | ~$66-75 | +144-177% |
 | Full re-rating (40x normalized EPS) | ~$100 | +270% |

-The widest range of the four stocks.
 33-56% downside to the floor vs. 144-270% upside to recovery scenarios.
 TTD is the highest-risk, highest-reward name in this series.
 It's in uncharted territory below its 200WMA, which means historical patterns are less useful for gauging the floor.
 But if growth holds and the multiple normalizes even partially, the upside is massive.

 ---